Povindu/Povindu/README.md

 - 👋 Hi, I’m @Povindu.
-I'm a Information Technology Undergraduate in University of Moratuwa.
+I'm an Information Technology Undergraduate at the University of Moratuwa.
 - Im Based in Matara, Sri Lanka.
-- I have worked with many Programming Languages such as Python, C, Javascript and Java.
+- I have worked with many Programming Languages such as Python, C, Javascript, and Java.
-- Im also interested in robotics and i've worked with technologies such as Arduino and Raspberry Pi
+- I'm also interested in robotics and I've worked with technologies such as ESP, Arduino, and Raspberry Pi
-- Im passionate about Learning and Working with new technologies.
+- I'm passionate about Learning and Working with new technologies.